Shared care for babies and toddlers — what the research says

 For a very young child, the transition between homes is the hardest moment, and a calm, brief, predictable handover helps more than a drawn-out goodbye.
 Tension between parents at the door is felt by the child long before they understand its cause.

-A familiar transitional object — the same blanket, soft toy, or cup that travels between homes — gives the child something continuous to hold onto.
+A familiar transitional object, such as the same blanket, soft toy, or cup that travels between homes, gives the child something continuous to hold onto.
 Most children respond to this more than parents expect.

 Keep handovers low-key and consistent in place and manner.
 The predictability of the ritual matters more than getting any single one perfect.
 For more on what smoother transitions look like in practice, see the guide on handover day.